Australian-Structural-Biology-Computing/australian-structural-biology-computing.github.io/index.md

 ## Acknowledgements

-This website represents a joint effort by many people at multiple Australian institutions.
+This community represents a joint effort by people at multiple Australian institutions.
 A list of contributors is [available here](contributors).

 {% include affiliation-tiles-selection.html %}